-610 AUDIO-VISUAL EQUIPMENT AND MATERIALS
+608 AUDIO-VISUAL EQUIPMENT AND MATERIALS

-Montana Tech has audiovisual equipment and supplies available for classroom use and for meetings and conferences.
-Faculty should check with their departments since most departments have an inventory of equipment specifically for their own use.
-Audiovisual equipment for conferences and workshops may be requested through the Scheduling Office at ext.
+Montana Tech has audiovisual equipment and supplies available in most classrooms and conference rooms Faculty should check with their departments since most departments have an inventory of equipment specifically for their own use.
+Audiovisual equipment for conferences and workshops may be requested at ext.
 4335.

-611 STUDENT UNION BUILDING
+609 STUDENT UNION BUILDING